segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 9. Choose the source(s) you'd like to connect to Postgres, and click **Next**.

 10. Enter the host, database, user, and password values you copied from Heroku in an earlier step, and click **Connect**.
 If Segment connected to your destination, you'll see the Next Steps screen.
-If you receive an "Invalid database" error, check that your host, database, user, and password fields match the credentials for your Heroku instance.
+If you receive an "Invalid database" error, check that your host, database, user, and password fields match the credentials found in the Settings tab of your Heroku Postgres instance.

 ## RDS Postgres